Mosiacsoft/mu-pipelines-doc/docs/getting-started.md

-# Welcome to Mu-Pipelines!
+# Welcome to mu-pipelines!

 This guide will help you set up and run Mu-Pipelines.

-## 1️⃣ Install Mu-Pipelines
+## 1️⃣ Install mu-pipelines
 Ensure you have Python 3 installed, then run:

 ```sh